PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

     print("I'm downstream!")
 ```

-By default, deployments started from `run_deployment` will also appear as sublfows for tracking purposes, though this can be disabled by setting the `as_subflow` parameter for `run_deployment` to `False`.
+By default, deployments started from `run_deployment` will also appear as sublfows for tracking purposes.
+This behavior can be disabled by setting the `as_subflow` parameter for `run_deployment` to `False`.

 ![Flow of deployments](/img/guides/flow-of-deployments.png)